tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 </ul>
 <p></p>

-<h5 id="milling">Individual assignment - Milling and soldering the FTDI SERIAL board and the UPDI adapter</h5>
+<h5 id="milling">Individual assignment - Mill and solder the FTDI SERIAL board and the UPDI adapter</h5>
 <p>In order to save time and materials, I teamed up with <a href="http://fabacademy.org/2020/labs/barcelona/students/roger-anguera/">Roger Anguera</a>, <a href="http://fabacademy.org/2020/labs/barcelona/students/antoine-jaunard">Antoine Jaunard</a>, and <a href="http://fabacademy.org/2020/labs/barcelona/students/marco-cataffo">Marco Cataffo</a> because all of us were going to make the FTDI board & UPDI adapter.
 We did not expect that due to this we faced a lot of problems which perhaps we would not know of while milling a single board.
 I also learned how to mill multiple boards at the same time which is useful for my own Final Project.</p>
 <h6>mods vs. Fab Modules</h6>
 <p>We tried to use <a href="http://mods.cba.mit.edu/">mods</a> to create our first <code>.rml</code> files for the <a href="http://academy.cba.mit.edu/classes/embedded_programming/FTDI/USB-FT230XS-serial.traces.png">traces</a> of the FTDI SERIAL board.
 The workflow is a bit more complicated than Fab Modules, but is still digestible in general.</p>